epfl-ada/ada-2022-project-b0beast/README.md

 ## Research Questions

 - Which characteristics of movies are correlated with the movie box office revenue?
+- Does ethnical diversity correlate with the box office revenue?
--	Did ethnical diversity in successful movies change over time?
+-	Did ethnical diversity in movies change over time?
--	Did the gender ratio of the cast in successful movies change over time?
+-	Did the gender ratio of the cast in movies change over time?
-- Did the age distribution of men and women of the cast in successful movies change over time?
+- Did the age distribution of actors in movies change over time?

 ## Additional datasets